Help us understand more about type 2 diabetes and its complications

-You will receive the results of these tests.
+You and your doctor will receive the results of these tests.

 We will store blood and urine samples, and keep track of your health over the coming years.
 Over time, we will be able to use the powerful and comprehensive information from the initial testing to find ways of predicting who does and who doesn’t develop serious consequences of diabetes.

-This epidemiological study is being led by the Baker Heart and Diabetes Institute in collaboration with the La Trobe University, Centre for Eye Research Australia, the Australian Centre for Behavioural Research in Diabetes and Monash University.
+This epidemiological study is being led by the Baker Heart and Diabetes Institute together with the Northern and Sunshine Hospitals, La Trobe University, Centre for Eye Research Australia, Deakin University, the Australian Centre for Behavioural Research in Diabetes and Monash University.
 It aims to develop ways of identifying those people with type 2 diabetes who are at risk of developing diabetes complications.

 What are the benefits of taking part?